The Roy Lab

 The Slow Axonal Transport project: Exploring the Wild West of axonal transport

 We are obsessed by the vexing problem of cytosolic slow axonal transport (nicely articulated here by Scott Brady).
-Specifically, while membranous proteins simply latch on to vesicles and are transported by motors in "fast" axonal transport , hundreds of soluble or cytosolic proteins are known to march along axons in a slow, concerted manner, with overall velocities that are several orders of magnitude slower (called "slow" axonal transport).
-As diffusion cannot supply molecules over these enormous distances (diffudion also exponentially decays over time); this slow movement must use some motor-driven mechanism.
+Specifically, while membranous proteins simply latch on to vesicles and are transported by motors in "fast" axonal transport, hundreds of soluble or cytosolic proteins are known to march along axons in a slow coherent manner, with overall velocities that are several orders of magnitude slower (called "slow" axonal transport).
+As diffusion cannot supply molecules over the enormous distances that exist in axons (diffusion also exponentially decays over time as it flows); this slow movement must use some motor-driven mechanism.
 However, almost nothing is known about how cytosolic proteins move in slow axonal transport.
-In our lab, we have developed new model-systems that allow us to visualize this phenomena (see paper) and dissect the molecular mechanisms.
+In our lab, we have developed new model-systems that allow us to visualize this phenomena (see paper) and over the next few years we hope to dissect the molecular mechanisms.

 As many disease-associated cytosolic proteins also move in slow axonal transport (alpha-synuclein and tau for example), and their axonal transport has been implicated in disease (see reviews here and here), a related interest is to uncover the transport/trafficking of these cytosolic proteins under pathologic conditions.

-These experiments involve extensive live imaging using photoactivable vectors, image-analysis, immunofluorescence, biochemistry, proteomics/bioinformatics (in collaboration with John Yates, Scripps) and computational modeling, as/if needed.
+These experiments involve extensive live imaging using photoactivatable vectors, sophistcated image-analysis, immunofluorescence, biochemistry, proteomics/bioinformatics (in collaboration with John Yates, Scripps) and computational modeling, as/if needed.
 As almost nothing is known about cytosolic transport, chances of making a new discovery - on virtually every carefully-executed experiment - is rather high.
+Read a review on this topic.

 The alpha-synuclein projects: Connecting the dots

 Alpha-synuclein is a tiny 14kDa protein involved in several neurodegenerative diseases including Parkinson's disease.
+Alpha-synuclein is normally enriched to presynaptic terminals.
 While there is little agreement among researchers on the exact pathologic processes, it is clear that excessive amounts of wild-type alpha-synuclein can be pathologic.
 Gene multiplications leading to increased protein levels cause disease in some families, and increases in alpha-synuclein protein levels are also seen in affected brain regions from patients with the sporadic forms of disease.
-Thus increases in alpha-synuclein levels likely play an important role in the synaptic dysfunction (and eventual dementia) seen in these diseases.
+Previous studies in our lab support the hypothesis that increases in alpha-synuclein levels result in synaptic dysfunction; specifically resulting in decreased neurotransmitter release.

 We recently developed an experimentally tractable model-system to evaluate evolving alpha-synuclein-induced pathology in living neurons (see paper).
 In this system, a small (~ two fold) increase in human alpha-synuclein levels lead to synaptic deficits, including reduced neurotransmission, diminished recycling pools, and a curious decrease of presynaptic protein levels at the synapse.
 Projects in this domain are centered around unraveling the exact sequence of pathologic events that result from increased alpha-synuclein levels in neurons; culminating in decreased neurotransmitter release.
 A related area of interest is the normal role of alpha-synuclein at synapses.